- Dollar index rises to highest since April 6

 - Aussie falls to December lows

 - Graphic: World FX rates https://tmsnrt.rs/2RBWI5E

-The index in June posted its best monthly performance since November 2016, driven in part by the Federal Open Market Committee's unexpected hawkish shift at a meeting during the month.
-Fed forecasts released after the June FOMC meeting penciled in two interest rate hikes by the end of 2023.
+The index posted its best month since November 2016 in June, driven by the Federal Open Market Committee (FOMC)'s surprise hawkish shift in the middle of that month, when policymakers signalled two interest rate hikes by the end of 2023.

-Traders are looking to Friday's U.S. payrolls report for confirmation of the market's bullish outlook.
-Economists polled by Reuters expect a gain of 700,000 jobs last month, compared with 559,000 in May, and an unemployment rate of 5.7% versus 5.8% in the previous month.
+Traders are looking to Friday's U.S. nonfarm payrolls report for confirmation of that outlook, with economists polled by Reuters expecting a gain of 700,000 jobs last month, compared with 559,000 in May, and an unemployment rate of 5.7% versus 5.8% in the previous month.

 Our Standards: The Thomson Reuters Trust Principles.